 - Holds up to: 400lbs

-Easy to get in and out of, it’s great for day lounging as well as night sleeping.
-The ENO DoubleNest is available in a rainbow of colour combinations, useful if you happen to be camping where there are lots of other hammocks around.
+Easy to get in and out of, it’s great for day-lounging as well as night sleeping.
+The ENO DoubleNest is available in a rainbow of color combinations, useful if you happen to be camping where there are lots of other hammocks around.

 Grand Trunk Ultralight

 - Weight: 12oz